SeldonTselung/My-Leetcode-Practice-Solutions/README.md

 I try my best to optimize time and space and as such AVOID taking shortcuts or using built-in methods if they add unnecessary time or modify the original data.

-I spent several hours, weeks and months to understand the fundamentals of data structures through several different resources.

 Online resources:
 Udemy, Codecademy,YouTube, Structy, Educative, LinkedIn Learning, LeetCode